-In addition, the Base Station receives the wireless signals from those components and connects into your telephone network for conference calls, with your video conferencing unit to provide outstanding audio for your video calls, or to your Bluetooth enabled device such as a cell phone.
+In addition, the Base Station receives the wireless signals from those components and connects to your VoIP network for conference calls, with your video conferencing unit to provide outstanding audio for your video calls, or to your Bluetooth enabled device such as a cell phone or computer.

-Quick setup for Telephone Conference Calls
+Quick setup for VolP Conference Calls

-While all components delivered with the Revolabs FLX2 Conference Phone are partially charged, we recommend charging the Speaker, the Microphones, and the Dialer for at least 8 hours or overnight before configuring and using the system.
+While all components delivered with the Revolabs FLX2 Conference Phone are partially charged, we recommend charging the Speaker, the Microphones, and the Dialer for at least 8 hours or overnight before starting to use the system.